 - Advice on food choices for you and your baby

-Parents as Teachers (PAT), a service run through Ottawa Area Intermediate School District, partners with families expecting a child or with children up to age five; providing information on child development, community resources, and family support.
+Parents as Teachers (PAT), is a home visiting program run by the Ottawa Area Intermediate School District.
+PAT partners with families expecting a child or with children through age five; providing information on child development, community resources, and family support.
 PAT helps to ensure children are healthy, safe and ready to learn.
-The program includes one-on-one home visits, monthly group meetings, developmental screening and a resource network for families.
+The program includes home visits, community Play n Learn groups, developmental screenings and a resource network for families.